tinted-theming/tinty/README.md

 `tinty config` with the relevant flags, `--config-path` and `--data-dir-path`, can be useful when attempting to debug an issue with Tinty.
-These commands can help to make sure that the expected config is applied and the expected config and data directories are being used by Tinty.
+These commands can help to make sure that the expected config file is applied and the expected data directory are being used by Tinty.

 ## Contributing